30DaysofWebDEV/git-task/README.md

 # git-task

 Hello!
 My name is Ali Asger.
-This is m first hands on Github.
+This is my first hands on Github.
 Seems fun :).